txusser/simpet/README.md

 - Monte Carlo simulations usually take a lot of space.
 If you want to change the default Data and Results directories you can do so in the in the `global` configuration group or using [facebook-hydra](https://hydra.cc) CLI overriding syntax.
 - The current version of the project is able to produce only sinograms and LM data using SimSET.
 Rest of the stuff is coming soon.
 - The repository has only been tested on Ubuntu 22.04.1 LTS.
-- It is possible to use [Weights & Biases](https://wandb.ai/site) (W&B) to log slices (sinograms, activity maps, etc.) and main logs.
-Using this option requires the creation of a project and additional steps described in the W&B official documentation.
-You can disable this option by setting `log=false`.
 - You may want to use `git update-index --assume-unchanged <full-path-configs>` in order to ignore your user-defined configurations or to not commit changes to the default test configuration (actually, there is a git filter to reset the remote test configuration in each push).

 # Contributors